Parent and Family Resources

-Welcome to Creighton University Study Abroad!
-We are very excited to be working with you and your student as they embark on the journey of a lifetime.
+We are very excited to be working with your student as they embark on the journey of a lifetime.
 You play an integral role in helping your student to think globally and in preparing your student for success abroad.

 Please review the parent and family videos and resources below.

-Options - Encourage your student to research their options.
-They may have already met with a Peer Advisor or the Global Programs Coordinator regarding possible programs, and they have likely already spoken to friends about possibilities.
+Encourage your student to take the lead in this process!
+Researching destinations, program and course options, study abroad application requirements and more helps students to take early initiative in shaping their experience abroad.
+Your student may have already met with a Peer Ambassador or Global Programs Coordinator regarding possible programs, and they have likely already spoken to friends about possibilities.
 Encourage them to share this information with you!

-The best way to assist your student with pre-departure preparations is to become informed.
-Do some reading and research about the host country.
-Learn about the culture, current events, and health matters.
-Be sure to browse the U.S. Department of State's website and the Center for Disease Control website for information regarding foreign entry requirements and travel health information.
-Encourage your student to take personal responsibility for their upcoming experience.
+The best way to assist your student with pre-departure preparations is to become informed, but encourage your student to take personal responsibility for their upcoming experience.
 They will need this sense of responsibility and independence while abroad, so there is no better time to start than now!
 Let them contact the program provider if they have questions and be sure to make them responsible for any routine program matters including packing, making travel arrangements, submitting forms, and other logistical responsibilities.

 Immunization information can be found online at The Center for Disease Control website.
 Students are also required to schedule a travel consultation with Creighton Student Health or their home provider before departure.

-When traveling outside of the United States (including Mexico and Canada) a valid U.S. passport is required.
-To find out information about applying for or renewing a passport, please visit the U.S. Department of State's Passport Information Page.
-You may also contact the Omaha Post Office for Information at 402-348-2574.
-A visa is a stamp placed in a passport by the official of a foreign country allowing a person to visit that country.
+When traveling outside of the United States a valid passport is required.
+The passport must be valid for at least 6 months (at minimum) after the end of the program abroad.
 It is the responsibility of each study abroad student to obtain the visa, if required, from the embassy or nearest consulate of the host country.
 Obtaining a visa may take only a few weeks or as long as a few months, so plan accordingly.
 Keep in mind that your student may be required to apply for and/or pick up the visa in person at the consulate.
 To find out if your student needs a visa for their travels and how to apply, please visit the U.S. Department of State website.

 Study abroad students should exchange a small amount of U.S. money for the currency of the host country before departure.
 This way, they will have some currency to pay for a bus, taxi, food, telephone, etc. upon arrival.
 It is a good idea for your student to carry a major credit card (VISA, Mastercard) while abroad.
 Make sure to keep credit card numbers and the toll-free assistance numbers separate from the cards.
 Your student should be able to use an ATM card in most countries.
 This is generally the most convenient way to access funds, but make sure to check with your bank for information on international withdrawal fees.